ialbert/bio/md/index.md

 ## Diving right in

-Here is how to align the first 1000 basepairs of SARS-COV-2 versus a mutated version of the same virus?
+Here is how to align the first 1000 basepairs of SARS-COV-2 versus to the same region of a bat coronavirus:

     # Get the data.
     bio NC_045512 MN996532 --fetch